CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ![](https://i.imgur.com/4HoOTAk.png)

 Tags will be applied or removed from the selected systems in the original result set.
-Upon selecting “Apply,” you are returned to the results screen and the results are refreshed with the existing criteria.
+Upon selecting "Apply," a refreshed result screen based on the existing criteria is presented.

 ![](https://i.imgur.com/gj7kIyi.png)

 **Searching**

-Once tagged, you can use individual tags, or logical combinations of tags to search for a specific set of end points.
-The search screen has a list of tags to include, either using an "AND" or "OR" operator and a list of tags to exclude from your search group.
-You can also search directly by Primary ID as well as IPv4 Range.
+Once tagged, use individual tags, or logical combinations of tags to search for a specific set of end points.
+Utilize the include/exclude tags field that offer an "AND" or "OR" operator applicable to the tag fields only.
+Search directly by Primary ID or IPv4 Range.

 ![](https://i.imgur.com/GRINkek.png)